ultramagnus007/RepData_PeerAssessment1/PA1_template.md

         s
 }
 ```
-adding a new column 'WEKKDAY' in the data indicating weekday or weekend
+### 1. adding a new column 'WEEKDAY' in the data indicating weekday or weekend

 ```r
 newdata<- mutate(newdata, WEEKDAY = weekDay(date))